'SHOGUN' TRADITIONAL SHOTOKAN KARATE-DO

 to 1993 (due to commitment at Work I was unable to organize any more) For ten

 years The North Midland Open, The North Wales Open,

 The Cheshire Open, and several Sports Council

-I found my 'Open Years' the years from 1983 the best years, meeting and competing against some great Shotokan Karate-ka, Cyril Cummins, John Errington, Simon Oliver, Baz Leeshue, Eddy Johnson, Steve Hyland, Frank Cope, Mike Dinsdale, Ian Burndred, Billy Tattum, Freddie Tonkmor, and Cliff Hepburn who with Ron Church brought me into the world of Shotokan.
+I found my 'Open Years' the years from 1983 the best years, meeting and competing against some great Shotokan Karate-ka, Cyril Cummins, John Errington, Simon Oliver, Baz Leeshue, Eddy Johnson, Frank Cope, Mike Dinsdale, Ian Burndred, Billy Tattum, Freddie Tonkmor, and Cliff Hepburn who with Ron Church brought me into the world of Shotokan.
 All these were and most still are High Grade KUGB Shotokan Instructors.

 I also met some other very good Shotokan Instructors in my journey with Karate.
 Mike Katowski 4th Dan, Paul Katowski 5th Dan, Dave Sanderson 4th Dan.
 John Follows 4th Dan.
 They still come to Practice and Instructor in our Club to this day September 2007.